 We’ve done the research for you, so you don’t have to (oh, and by the way of introduction, we’re Bellhop—San Antonio movers and movers throughout the country).

 Looking for Long Distance San Antonio Movers?

-Olmos Park is a wealthy enclave, located about a 4-mile drive to downtown, is completely surrounded by the City of San Antonio.
-Residents enjoy the small town feel of their suburban neighborhood with the advantages and proximity to the big city.
+Olmos Park is a wealthy enclave located about a 4-mile drive to downtown, and is completely surrounded by the City of San Antonio.
+Residents enjoy the small-town feel of their suburban neighborhood with the advantages and proximity to the big city.
 This mini-city prides itself on being friendly, welcoming, and safe.
 And its tree-lined streets and inner-neighborhood parks give the area a homey feel.

 Olmos Park hosts three major social events each year at Alameda Circle.
 The King Antonio Party sets off the wild, 10-day-long, city-wide Fiesta.
 The 4th of July Parade, where the word patriotism doesn’t do justice.
 And the Night Out event in October for neighborhood information, fellowship, and food.

 Olmos Park has its fair share of green spaces.
 There are five recreational areas close by, and we recommend visiting Brackenridge Park.
 This 343-acre public park stretches along the San Antonio River and includes a picturesque Japanese Tea Garden.
 If you like what you found at Breckenridge then you’ll love a visit to the San Antonio Botanical Garden.
 This 38-acre green space features trails, a pond, a beautiful array of local plants, and the Mahncke Park.